Asian Breast Augmentation (Implants using Armpit Incisions)

 The Transaxillary Incision Surgery Approach to Breast Surgery: A Great Alternative for Skin Prone to Raised Scars

 Inserting breast implants through a transaxillary incision (armpit incision) is much more difficult and technically demanding than most other implant methods.
 The armpit incision approach requires more technical skill than a standard infra-mammary approach.
-That’s why its important to choose a Plastic Surgeon with extensive experience.
+That’s why it is important to choose a Plastic Surgeon with extensive experience.

 This is usually the reason that many Surgeons believe it is difficult (or nearly impossible) to get a great result from using the transaxillary insertion method.